vensas/dotnet-container-gc/README.md

 # Dotnet Containerization and Garbage Collection

-ℹ️ This example was put together on a Mac using shell scripts and [homebrew](https://brew.sh).
+ℹ️ This example was put together on a Mac using a *nix shell scripts and [homebrew](https://brew.sh) and may not work in other environments.

 ## Motivation